Skip to content

 • Visa processing delays

-• Accept your offer of admission no later than May 1 (including payment of the required, nonrefundable $500 deposit).
+• Accept your offer of admission by the deadline (including payment of the required, nonrefundable $500 deposit).

-• Complete the gap year request form by August 1, prior to your original enrollment term.
+• Complete the enrollment deferral year request form prior to your original enrollment term.
 The form is available through the Purdue application portal for students who have accepted their admission offer.

 • Provide documentation supporting your request.

-• Send your official, final high school transcript to Purdue University at the conclusion of your senior year.
+• If you applied as a first-year student, send your official, final high school transcript to Purdue University at the conclusion of your senior year.

-Once a gap year request has been submitted and reviewed, you will be notified by email whether or not it has been approved.
+Once your enrollment deferral request has been submitted and reviewed, you will be notified by email whether or not it has been approved.
+The deadline to request an enrollment deferral is 4 weeks prior to your original enrollment term.

-If your gap year request is approved, your admission offer will be deferred to the designated semester, and you will be reinstated as an admitted student when first-year admission decisions are released.
-You will receive information from Purdue as if you were a newly admitted first-year student, in addition to any information specifically for gap year students.
-You will be asked to confirm enrollment in the spring before your enrollment term.
+If your request is approved, your admission offer will be deferred to the designated semester, and you will be reinstated as an admitted student when decisions are released.
+You will receive information from Purdue as if you were a newly admitted student, in addition to any information specifically for enrollment deferral year students.
+You will be asked to confirm enrollment in before your enrollment term.

-The following information outlines what will “carry over” from your original admission year to your enrollment year.
-This applies as long as you maintain your status as a first-year college student, remain in the academic college to which you were originally admitted, and enroll in the fall term immediately following your gap year:
+The following information outlines what will “carry over” from your original admission term to your enrollment term .
+This applies as long as you maintain your status as a first-year college student, remain in the academic college to which you were originally admitted, and enroll in the fall term immediately following your deferral period.

-• Honors College and Residential Community — If you were offered admission to the John Martinson Honors College and Residences and you accepted the offer by the May 5 deadline of your original application year, the Honors College opportunity will be extended to your enrollment year.
-During your first year, if you live in on-campus student housing and are a member of the Honors College, you will be a member of the Honors College residential community as well.
+• Honors College — If you were offered admission to the John Martinson Honors College and you accepted the offer by the May 5 deadline of your original application year, the Honors College opportunity will be extended to your enrollment year.

 • University-wide Scholarships — If you receive any of the following Purdue scholarships, you will retain the award at its original value: Presidential, Trustees, Emerging Leaders, Beering or Stamps.

-• If you are a Lilly Scholar at Purdue, please see up-to-date gap year guidelines on the Lilly Scholars at Purdue website.
+• If you are a Lilly Scholar at Purdue, please see up-to-date guidelines on the Lilly Scholars at Purdue website.

-During your gap year, as you’re planning for Purdue enrollment, you should file a Free Application for Federal Student Aid (FAFSA) by April 15 (the FAFSA for aid that will be applied to your Purdue enrollment year becomes available in October of your gap year).
+During your deferral period, as you’re planning for Purdue enrollment, you should file a Free Application for Federal Student Aid (FAFSA) by April 15 (the FAFSA for aid that will be applied to your Purdue enrollment year becomes available in October of your enrollment period ).
 You should also be aware of deadlines for applications that might be required to be considered for scholarships awarded by your Purdue college or academic department.
 The Division of Financial Aid is the best source for information.

-Failure to follow the guidelines established in this policy can result in the loss of first-year student status, scholarships and/or admission to Purdue University.
+Failure to follow the guidelines established in this policy can result in the loss of enrollment eligibility, scholarships and/or admission to Purdue University.

 Purdue Logo